 Generally, begin with short intervals of low-impact exercise.
 If you see these low-impact exercises cause little or no increased AFib episodes, you can then gradually increase the workout length and intensity.

 After warming up, consider power walking, jogging, riding an exercise bike, using an elliptical machine or treadmill or hiking.
 These can be exercises that give you a good workout without overloading your heart.
-However, check with your doctor before engaging in an exercise routine.
-He/She knows what’s safest for you.
+However, always check with your doctor before engaging in an exercise routine.

-Basically, avoid engaging in activities known to raise the risk of causing injury like skiing or outdoor biking.
+Basically, avoid engaging in activities known to raise the risk of causing injury like skiing or outdoor biking unless given clearance by your doctor.
 Start slow with perhaps 5 – 10 minute, low impact workouts after first stretching and warming up.

 Do you take a blood thinner medication?
 Remember, if you injure yourself, you bleed more heavily.